-It has a collection of 27573 volumes including Book Bank with 11749 different titles.
-It subscribes to about 147 national and international printed periodicals.
+It has a collection of 23948 volumes including Book Bank with 10699 different titles.
+It subscribes to about 101 national and international printed periodicals.
 Library also has vast collection of fiction, biographies and spiritual Books.

-The library also subscribes to many online databases including Ebsco Business Complete, Emerald Insights, Research Starters Business, Green File, List a, Regional Business News, Newspaper Source Plus and Entrepreneurial Studies Source and J-GateSocial and Management Sciences.
+The library also subscribes to many online databases including Ebsco Business Complete, Research Starters Business, Green File, Lista, Regional Business News, Newspaper Source Plus and Entrepreneurial Studies Source and J-Gate Social and Management Sciences.
 With these databases our users have access of more than 15000 indexed and abstracted journals and magazines, 6000 plus full text journals and magazines and over 9000 books, monographs, case studies, reports and dissertations.
-Through e-Books Academic Collection database, users have access to over 75000 e-books.
+Through eBooks